Germany Euro 2024 squad with Kroos and Müller, without Hummels

 The German Football Federation (DFB) had already announced 18 names in an unique and unconventional way throughout the week.

-"It was a brilliant idea to make the announcement like that.
-I appreciate everyone who took part in it," Nagelsmann said.

-All names were announced in a video compilation with all of those who participated in the action presented during Nagelsmann's news conference.

-In addition to Kroos, Müller and Nübel, the group announced on Thursday includes Marc-André ter Stegen, Oliver Baumann, Jamal Musiala, Waldemar Anton, Benjamin Henrichs and Maximilian Beier.
+In addition to Kroos and Müller, the group announced on Thursday includes Alexander Nübel, Marc-André ter Stegen, Oliver Baumann, Jamal Musiala, Waldemar Anton, Benjamin Henrichs and Maximilian Beier.

-Captain Ilkay Gündogan, Antonio Rüdiger, Joshua Kimmich, Robert Andrich, Pascal Groß, David Raum and Deniz Undav were already named on Wednesday.

-Previously, the DFB had announced that goalkeeper Manuel Neuer, defenders Nico Schlotterbeck, Jonathan Tah, Maximilian Mittelstädt and Robin Koch, midfielders Aleksandar Pavlovic and Chris Führich, plus forwards Leroy Sané, Niclas Füllkrug and Kai Havertz would go to the Euros with Germany.

 The final squad has to be submitted by June 7 and can have no more than 26 players